matrix-org/matrix-spec-proposals/proposals/xxxx-batch-state.md

 Error responses:

-* Status code 400: No events were processed properly.
+* Status code 400: No events were successfully sent.
-* Status code 403: The sender doesn't have permission to send the event into the room.
+* Status code 403: The sender doesn't have permission to send the event(s) into the room.

 This also updates the previous definition to note that `PUT /_matrix/client/r0/rooms/{roomId}/state/{eventType}/{stateKey}` should be